Hi, I’m Tracey.

-And I did advanced training with The International Integrative Educational Institute with K.P.
+And I did advanced training and internship with The International Integrative Educational Institute with K.P.
 Khalsa.
 He’s known as one of the greatest natural healers in North American and is also a Registered Herbalist and past president of the American Herbalists Guild.

 2. I’m a Professional Member of the American Herbalists Guild, a Registered Herbalist.
 I’m the first and only Registered Herbalist in Wyoming.
 In the 30 plus years since the American Herbalists Guild was founded, only about 400 people worldwide have been able to achieve the credential of Registered Herbalist, so it feels great to have earned that.